UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-1/howto.md

 ## Step 5

-To open the Tree Editor window, in the top menu bar, click `Window`, and click the `customGUI` option.
+To open the Tree Editor window, in the top menu bar, click `Window`, and click the `DialogueBuilder` option.

 This is the Tree Editor where we create trees, nodes, and modify various responses.